carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 We can do a few things without even looking at the JSONL directly.
 When we harvest tweets, it is a very good idea to do a little exploratory analysis to make sure you got what you expected.
-As we did in the previous episode, We can use the bash command `wc` (word count) to see how many lines of JSON we retrieved, hence how many tweets we got:
+As we did in the previous episode, let's look at the bash command `wc` (word count) to see how many lines of JSONL are in our gas prices file.
+We will need to flatten it!

 ~~~
-!wc 'raw_data/taxday.jsonl'
+! twarc2 flatten raw_data/hashtag_gasprices.jsonl output_data/hashtag_gasprices.jsonl
+! wc output_data/hashtag_gasprices.jsonl
 ~~~
 {: .language-python}

 ~~~
-15698   7653538 100048736 raw_data/taxday.jsonl
+15698   7653538 100048736 hashtag_gasprices.jsonl
 ~~~
 {: .output}